jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 # Big data hands-on lab (HOL) #
 <a name="Overview"></a>
 ## Overview ##
+In this hands-on lab, you will use the U-SQL query language to create various Big Data queries that are designed to provide the following insights to these Airbnb users:

 This hands-on lab (HOL) is based on a sample web application called ContosoBNB, which draws upon a public dataset made available by [Airbnb](https://www.airbnb.com/).

-In this hands-on lab, you will create various Big Data queries that are designed to provide the following insights to these Airbnb users:
+In this hands-on lab, you will use the U-SQL query language to create various Big Data queries that are designed to provide the following insights to these Airbnb users:

 + Current rental rate ranges based on their property location and features.
 + Forecasted rental rates based upon occupancy rates.